 Transport of WiMAX L2 control frames between MN and the WiMAX ASN

-Figure R.2 shows the transport of WiMAX L2 frames between the MN and the WiMAX ASN when the MN, the co-located Proxy GW/ASN-GW and the target WiMAX BS all support single radio handover control function (SRCF), which is a media independent control function (MICF) in the 802-2012 architecture [IEEE P802-D1.4].
+Figure R.2 shows the transport of WiMAX L2 frames between the MN and the WiMAX ASN when the MN, the co-located Proxy GW/ASN-GW and the target WiMAX BS all support single radio handover control function (SR-MIHF), which is a media independent control function (MICF) in the 802-2012 architecture [IEEE P802-D1.4].
 The WiMAX radio L2 control frame is transported as a payload of a media independent control frame between the MN and the WiMAX network via the source WLAN link at the left and in the absence of the target WiMAX link at the right.
 The co-located Proxy GW/ASN-GW bridges between the MN and the target WiMAX BS. (a) shows the transport through using MICLSAP and MICSAP. (b) shows the protocol stack resulting from the cross-layer encapsulation after passing through these two SAP’s.

 (a)